 Specifically, a nominal SMS process shall address the following issues, providing guidance to meet objectives as determined in the nominal SMS.

-Effectivity
+Efficacy

 Per the nominal SMS process, non-chemical processes shall demonstrate that through the proper operation and application of the process, the process eliminates, neutralizes the stated, intended targeted pathogens and per recommendation of the SRA.